-You are cordially invited to attend the annual meeting of shareholders of Brinker International, Inc. (the "Company") to be held at 10:00 a.m., on Thursday, November 3, 1994, at the Majestic Theatre located at 1925 Elm Street, Dallas, Texas.
+You are cordially invited to attend the annual meeting of shareholders of Brinker International, Inc. (the "Company") to be held at 10:00 a.m., on Thursday, November 2, 1995, at the General Cinema NorthPark Theater I & II, located at 1100 NorthPark Center, Dallas, Texas.
 At this meeting you will be asked

-- (A) to elect fifteen (15) directors of the Company to serve until the next annual meeting of shareholders or until their respective successors shall be elected and qualified; - (B) to approve an amendment to the Certificate of Incorporation of the Company to increase the number of shares of Common Stock the Company is authorized to issue from 100,000,000 to 250,000,000; - (C) to approve an amendment to the Company's 1992 Incentive Stock Option Plan; - (D) to approve an amendment to the Company's 1991 Stock Option Plan for Non-Employee Directors and Consultants; - (E) to approve the Company's Profit Sharing Plan; - (F) to approve the Company's Long-Term Executive Profit Sharing Plan; and - (G) to transact such other business as may properly come before the meeting or any adjournment thereof.
+- (A) to elect thirteen (13) directors of the Company to serve until the next annual meeting of shareholders or until their respective successors shall be elected and qualified; - (B) to approve an amendment to the Company's 1992 Incentive Stock Option Plan; and - (C) to transact such other business as may properly come before the meeting or any adjournment thereof.

-Our agenda for the meeting will also include presentations on the past accomplishments and future objectives of the Company within the increasingly competitive food service industry.
+Our agenda for the meeting will also include a strategic overview of the Company.